GwynethLlewelyn/tinifier/README.md

 TinyPNG allows, through their nifty [Tinify API](https://tinypng.com/developers), access to a few more goodies which are not possible from the usual web-based interface — such as resizing images and compressing images bigger than the 5MB limit.

 In order to keep usage within reasonable limits, similar to what happens on the web page, you cannot abuse the system.
 And, most importantly, the API requires a unique key.
-Registration is free
+Registration is free.

 ## Minimalist compiling/development instructions:

 Most of these instructions are required to use the GUI framework [Fyne](https://fyne.io) and dealing with cross-compilation & packaging.

-Under Linux, Fyne seems to prefer to run under X (so you will need X-related development files) _and_
+Under Linux, Fyne seems to prefer to run under X (so you will need X-related development files) _and_ [something extremely important to be inserted here but which I totally forgot about].

 1. Make sure you have your dependencies for Fyne (which is based on OpenGL) correctly set up: